 8) Growing Power in Milwaukee, Wisconsin

 The last but certainly not least urban farm on our list is Will Allen’s Growing Power facility.
-The first time I EVER learned about aquaponics was shortly after watching this short youtube video that purported to interview this “Revolutionary Thinker.”
+The first time I EVER learned about aquaponics was shortly after watching a video interview of this revolutionary farmer thinker:

 Mr. Allen started his first urban farm in a “food desert” in Milwaukee nearly two decades ago.
-The Community Food Center he first started in the heart of his city now serves as a model for how to grow food with no chemicals and no fossil fuels—and with favorable cash-flow.
+The Community Food Center he first started in the heart of his city now serves as a model for how to grow food with no chemicals and minimal fossil fuel inputs—and with favorable cash-flow.
 His main 2-acre Community Food Center is no larger than a small supermarket.
 But it houses 20,000 plants and vegetables, thousands of fish, plus chickens, goats, ducks, rabbits and bees.
 Allen’s program offers innercity youth and teens an opportunity to work at his store and renovate the greenhouses to grow food for their community.
 What started as a simple partnership to change the landscape of the north side of Milwaukee has blossomed into a national and global commitment to sustainable food systems.
-Mr. Pratt, the founder of the blossoming urban farm operations described above, was actually inspired and trained by Mr. Allen.
-And like Pratt, Allen’s operations have also expanded into nearby cities — primarily Chicago, Illinois and Madison, Wisconsin.
+Like Mr. Pratt, Allen’s operations have also expanded into nearby cities — primarily Chicago, Illinois and Madison, Wisconsin.

 Urban farm projects grow communities and nourish hope.
-The best ones, in our opinion, will produce more leaders like the social innovators mentioned in this post.
+The best ones will produce more innovative leaders like the farm masterminds featured in this post.